PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Discussion

-\paragraph{Complementary with other parameter-efficient fine-tuning approaches.} In this paper, our main topic is to improve prompt-tuning with a general KD-based framework, namely PANDA.
-To further investigate the universality of the framework, we conduct additional experiments on two more parameter-efficient fine-tuning approaches, i.e., adapter~\cite{houlsby2019parameter} and prefix-tuning~\cite{li2021prefix}.
-Specifically, we show the results of the vanilla approaches and those improved with PANDA in Table~\ref{tab:appendix_baseline}.
-The results of prompt-tuning is also listed for reference.
-We can observe that the original adapter could achieve the comparable performance against the model-tuning on these tasks.
-Nevertheless, PANDA can still consistently improve the performance of adapter and prefix-tuning by a large margin, i.e., PANDA is complementary with these approaches as well.
-These results prove the universality of PANDA.
+\paragraph{\textbf{Complementary with other parameter-efficient fine-tuning approaches}} To further investigate the universality of the framework, we conduct additional experiments on two more parameter-efficient fine-tuning approaches, \textit{i.e.}, adapter~\cite{houlsby2019parameter} and prefix-tuning~\cite{li2021prefix}.
+Specifically, we show the results of the vanilla approaches and those improved with \our in Figure~\ref{fig:more_baselines}.
+The results of model-tuning is also shown for reference.
+Obviously, \our can consistently improve the performance of adapter, prefix-tuning and prompt-tuning by a large margin, \textit{i.e.}, \our is complementary with these approaches as well, which can prove the universality of our \our.